Barron Hilton

 William Barron Hilton (October 23, 1927 – September 19, 2019) was an American business magnate, philanthropist and sportsman.
 The second son and successor of hotelier Conrad Hilton, he was the chairman, president and chief executive officer of Hilton Hotels Corporation and chairman emeritus of the Conrad N. Hilton Foundation.
 Hilton, a notable pilot and outdoorsman, was also a founder of the American Football League as the original owner of the Los Angeles Chargers, and helped forge the merger with the National Football League that created the Super Bowl.
 Like his father before him, he pledged 97 percent of his wealth to the humanitarian work of the Conrad N. Hilton Foundation.
 At the time, the gift was projected to increase the foundation's endowment from $2.9 billion to $6.3 billion, and will make his estate the organization's most significant donor.

 Early life

 Hilton was born in Dallas, Texas, to Mary Adelaide (née Barron) and Conrad Nicholson Hilton, founder of Hilton Hotels.
 Hilton grew up with three siblings, Conrad Nicholson Hilton, Jr., Eric Michael Hilton, and Constance Francesca Hilton.
 His father was of Norwegian and German descent and from New Mexico while his mother was from Kentucky.

+He was eight years old when his parents divorced, and he was attending school away from home when his father married actor Zsa Zsa Gábor in 1942.
+In interviews, Hilton described having “a misspent youth” and said that he had been “kicked out of four or five schools.”
+He also stated that he was not close to his father during that period, as Conrad Hilton was occupied with expanding his hotel business, which began with a property in Cisco, Texas, in 1919.
+He did not attend college after finishing school.

 He served in the Navy during World War II as a photographer.
 As a child, Hilton was fascinated by aviation, and learned to fly when he was 17.
 After his wartime discharge, he attended the University of Southern California Aeronautical School, where he earned his twin-engine rating at age 19.